Krishna957513/Karma-/README.md

 🌟 KarmaPlatforms Smart Contract
-A Blockchain-Based Reputation & Reward System
+A Blockchain-Based Reputation and Reward System

-KarmaPlatforms.sol is a simple and transparent on-chain reputation platform where verified platforms can reward users with Karma points for good actions.
-These points act as non-transferable reputation tokens, building a public trust score for users across different dApps.
+KarmaPlatforms.sol is a decentralized reputation management system where verified platforms can reward users with Karma points for good actions.
+These Karma points act as non-transferable tokens of trust and reputation across different platforms and DApps.
 🧠 Overview

 The Karma Platforms system is built on the idea that reputation is more valuable than currency.